fossas/haskell-static-alpine/README.md

 # haskell-static-alpine

-simple alpine-based docker image for building static haskell executables.
-It supplies GHC 8.6.5 and cabal-install v3
+an alpine-based docker image to assist with building static haskell executables.
+It supplies GHC 8.8.2 and cabal-install v3

 The image available at `quay.io/fossa/haskell-static-alpine`